Ritchie Blackberry Farm, 100 N. Mt. Vernon Rd. Yale, Oklahoma.

 Blackberry Wine.

 Jonathan Ritchie experimented making blackberry wine during the late summer and fall of 2008.
 He used several different recipes, including blackberry champagne type effervescent wine.
 The family sampled the various recipes and liked several of them.
 It is no secret that our family doesn't normally drink alcohol, so it is hard for us to tell what is good and what isn't.
 We have given away several samples to friends and family, and they all seem to like it.
 All have said they would buy it.
 Grandpa and Grandma like it best mixed with a little grapefruit juice--- gives it a tangy taste.
 It also was good to hear that red wine helps ward off Alzheimers disease.
 At our age we need all the help we can get.
-We will probably be getting a winery license this fall.
-If you are interested in trying our wine, send us an email or call one of the numbers below.
+Since our sons have moved to California, we have decided not to get a winery license.
+If you are interested in making wine for yourself, it is a relatively simple process and legal to make for your own use.
+It doesn't take a whole lot of berries either.
+We have frozen berries to sell.

 Frozen Blackberries.

-We are currently building a commercial kitchen where we will have a walk-in refrigerator and walk-in freezer.
+We are currently building a commercial kitchen where we have a walk-in refrigerator and a chest freezer.
 We are planning on selling frozen berries as long as the crop holds out.
 We have frozen lots of berries, and if you take out a few at a time and let them thaw, they taste just like fresh berries.
 They don't go mushy like strawberries.

 Home Page